2013 Monaco GP2 Series round: Sprint race

 The second race began at 16:10 local time on 25 May.
 The weather at the start were cooler than the previous day's race with light rain falling.
 The air temperature was 17 C and the track temperature was 25 C. Most cars started on the soft compound tyres.
-When the race started, pole sitter Quaife-Hobbs maintained the lead into Sainte Dévote corner while Coletti moved into second as Binder made a slow start and fell to sixth.
+When the race started, pole sitter Quaife-Hobbs made a good start to maintain the lead into Sainte Dévote corner while Coletti moved into second as Binder made a slow start and fell to sixth.
 Calado initially held third, but Evans overtook him on the outside at Mirabeau turn for third.
 Nasr passed Calado at the start of the following lap at Sainte Dévote corner for fourth position.
 Having been close behind Quaife-Hobbs in the race's opening stages, Coletti pressured him by using his local knowledge to apply pressure on the latter.
 Coletti lined up an overtake on Quaife-Hobbs on the third lap leaving the tunnel and into the Novelle Chicane.
 He steered right onto the inside and braked later than Quaife-Hobbs to pass him for the lead.
 Coletti began to pull away from Quaife-Hobbs, setting the race's fastest lap at that point on the fourth lap to be 2.1 seconds ahead.

 Stefano Coletti (pictured in 2010) became the first Monegasque driver to win a race in Monaco since Louis Chiron in 1931.

 Quaife-Hobbs focused himself on holding off the closing Evans, Nasr and Calado.
 Dillmann was forced to go two laps behind the leader on the seventh lap after he sustained car damage.
 Bird in seventh was challenged by Ceccon entering the Novelle Chicane forcing Bird to overshoot the corner to avoid a collision.
 Bird was aware that his move would entail a drive-through penalty and yielded seventh to Ceccon.
 Richelmi immediately attacked Bird but it became evident that Bird's car had a major problem.
 Bird lost further positions before entering the pit lane for technical assistance that put him one lap behind the race leader.
 He thus set the race's fastest lap on supersoft tyres; as he was outside the top ten he did not score the point entailed by the achievement.
 Palmer overtook Canamasas on lap 13 in a near-identical move to Abt's pass on Haryanto in the previous day's race.
 But on this occasion, both drivers continued without significant damage.
 Quaife-Hobbs held off the three-car train and appeared stronger as the race progressed and the tyres degraded.